Maryland Building & Construction Law Attorneys

 From the earliest phases of a construction project, and based upon 25 years as outside counsel to the Documents Committee of the American Institute of Architects, G&B assists its clients with negotiation and drafting contracts on a vast array of design-bid-build and design-build projects.

-When disputes arise on a project, G&B represents clients on issues relating to contract interpretation, design professional liability, construction defect claims, impact and delay claims, mechanics lien and payment bond claims and insurance coverage claims.
+When disputes arise on a project, the Maryland construction law attorneys at G&B represent clients on issues relating to contract interpretation, design professional liability, construction defect claims, impact and delay claims, mechanics lien and payment bond claims and insurance coverage claims.

 In addition to its construction law practice, G&B represents companies against whom claims have been made for releases of gasoline and gasoline constituents, including MTBE.